Dans-labs/dariah/docs/Architecture.md

 * a single *reducer* function (as the default export);
 * *selector* functions (one or more as named exports); their names always start with `get`;
   `get` as in: "get a fragment of the whole state".
-* *helper* functions (some of which do not have to be exported).
+* *helper* functions (some of which do not have to be exported);
-  Quite often their names start with `compile` as in "compile the state data into something that may component can readily consume".
+  quite often their names start with `compile` as in "compile the state data into something that may component can readily consume".

 Such a *duct* ties in very well with the way that React components can be connected to the state.